 Blue Spring Lake | Scenic Ice Age Trail Beauty

-While numerous other segments of the Ice Age National Scenic Trail in this area are equally as scenic, diverse, and challenging to hike, the Blue Spring Lake Segment is one of my favorite for scenery during the winter season.
-Enjoy a variety of landscapes, the hilly terrain, open prairies, and pine plantations of the Kettle Moraine State Forest, and plenty of natural wonders to enjoy.
+Many segments of the Ice Age National Scenic Trail in this area are equally as scenic, diverse, and challenging to hike.
+However, the Blue Spring Lake segment is one of my favorite for scenery during the winter and spring seasons.
+Enjoy a variety of landscapes, hilly terrain, prairies, and pine plantations throughout the Kettle Moraine State Forest, and plenty of natural wonders to enjoy.

 Devil’s Lake State Park and Ice Age Trail Segment – Baraboo, Wisconsin